Mykhail/NCD.nomination/README.md

-_Jason see a new depersonalized candidate in the candidates list_ _If the candidate suits requirements and he clicks "hire"_ _Contact information of the candidate is sent to Jason and appear in the Hired Candidates list_ _Reward for the candidates is sent to Laura Near account_
+_Jason see a new depersonalized candidate in the candidates list_ _If the candidate suits requirements and he clicks "hire"_ _Contact information of the candidate is sent to Jason and appear in the Hired Candidates list_ _Reward for the candidates is sent to Linda Near account_

 ![hire-candidate](wireframes/6.HireCandidatePopup[hiring_manager_view].png)